Laith98Dev/FixFallJoin/README.md

 # FixFallJoin
 Simple plugin for fix glitch fall join.

-- If you found a bugs DM Me Laith.97#0001 via Dis
+- If you found a bugs DM Me Laith98Dev#0695 via Discord.